Insulin Fasting Blood TestCreative Modern Medical Business Card 30

 • Lifestyle Modifications: Dietary changes, exercise, and weight management are still essential components of managing type 2 diabetes.

-• Regular Monitoring: Frequent monitoring of blood sugar levels and periodic follow-ups with a healthcare provider are crucial to managing and adjust treatment as needed.
+• Regular Monitoring: Frequent monitoring of blood sugar levels and periodic follow-ups with a healthcare provider are crucial to managing and adjusting treatment as needed.

 4. Low Insulin Levels: